junxit/us-congress-bills-113/bill.md

       - **(v)** the Worcester Blackstone Visitor Center, located at the former Washburn & Moen wire mill facility, Worcester, Massachusetts;
       - **(vi)** the Route 295 Visitor Center adjacent to Blackstone River State Park; and
       - **(vii)** the Blackstone River Bikeway.
-  - **(3)** *Related sites* The Secretary may provide technical assistance, visitor services, interpretive tours, and educational programs to sites and resources in the National Heritage Corridor that are located outside the boundary of the Park and associated with the purposes for which the Park is established.
+  - **(3)** *Technical assistance* The Secretary may provide technical assistance to State, local, or tribal governments, organizations, or individuals for the management, interpretation, and historic preservation of historically significant Blackstone River Valley resources not included within the Park.
   - **(4)** *Cooperative agreements*
-    - **(A)** *In general* To further the purposes of this section and notwithstanding chapter 63 of title 31, United States Code, the Secretary may enter into cooperative agreements with the States, political subdivisions of the States, nonprofit organizations (including Blackstone River Valley National Heritage Corridor, Inc.), and other interested parties—
+    - **(A)** *In general* The Secretary may enter into cooperative agreements to carry out this Act.
-      - **(i)** to provide technical assistance, interpretation, and educational programs in the historic sites and districts described in subsection (b)(2); and
-      - **(ii)** subject to the availability of appropriations and subparagraphs (B) and (C), to provide not more than 50 percent of the cost of any natural, historic, or cultural resource protection project in the Park that is consistent with the general management plan prepared under paragraph (2).
-    - **(B)** *Matching requirement* As a condition of the receipt of funds under subparagraph (A)(ii), the Secretary shall require that any Federal funds made available under a cooperative agreement entered into under this paragraph are to be matched on a 1-to-1 basis by non-Federal funds.
+    - **(B)** *Matching requirement* The Secretary shall require that any Federal funds made available under a cooperative agreement entered into under this paragraph are to be matched on a 1-to-1 basis by non-Federal funds.
-    - **(C)** *Reimbursement* Any payment made by the Secretary under subparagraph (A)(ii) shall be subject to an agreement that the conversion, use, or disposal of the project for purposes that are inconsistent with the purposes of this section, as determined by the Secretary, shall result in a right of the United States to reimbursement of the greater of—
+    - **(C)** *Reimbursement* Any payment made by the Secretary under subparagraph (A) shall be subject to an agreement that the conversion, use, or disposal of the project for purposes that are inconsistent with the purposes of this section, as determined by the Secretary, shall result in a right of the United States to reimbursement of the greater of—
-      - **(i)** the amount provided by the Secretary to the project under subparagraph (A)(ii); or
+      - **(i)** the amount provided by the Secretary to the project under subparagraph (A); or
       - **(ii)** an amount equal to the increase in the value of the project that is attributable to the funds, as determined by the Secretary at the time of the conversion, use, or disposal.
     - **(D)** *Public access* Any cooperative agreement entered into under this paragraph shall provide for reasonable public access to the resources covered by the cooperative agreement.
 - **(e)** *Dedication; memorial*